This article describes how to configure and create a Web farm environment for the Telligent Evolution platform.

 Finally, to ensure that email is only processed by one server you should set the disableEmail property in the core element to the value of true.

-You should make any changes referenced in this section before you upgrade your Telligent Evolution or Telligent Community site.
+You should make any changes referenced in this section before you upgrade your Telligent Evolution or Telligent Enterprise site.

-Telligent Evolution and Telligent Community make use of a Centralized File Storage (CFS) provider.
-CFS provides a great deal of flexibility to the developer or system administrator because it is relatively straightforward to configure Telligent Evolution and Telligent Community to use any number of external file storage systems (Amazon's S3, UNC path, etc.).
-Telligent Evolution and Telligent Community support the concept of an overriding configuration file so rather than changing the default install you can create an overrides file - communityserver_override.config.
-Here is an example that overrides the CFS to use a UNC path:
+Telligent Evolution and Telligent Enterprise make use of a Centralized File Storage (CFS) provider.
+CFS provides a great deal of flexibility to the developer or system administrator because it is relatively straightforward to configure Telligent Evolution and Telligent Enterprise to use any number of external file storage systems (Amazon's S3, UNC path, etc.).
+Telligent Evolution and Telligent Enterprise support the concept of an overriding configuration file so rather than changing the default install you can create an overrides file - communityserver_override.config.
+Here is an example that overrides the PostAttachments CFS store to use a UNC path:

 <Override xpath="/CommunityServer/CentralizedFileStorage/fileStore[@name='CommunityServer.Components.PostAttachments']" mode="change" name="basePath" value="\\CSFiles"></Override>